 Have you ever heard about Multi-Factor Authentication (MFA)?
 Maybe not, but chances are you’ve been using it without even knowing.
-You see, MFA in the eyes of many is viewed as the gold standard for account security, and for very good reasons.
+You see, MFA is viewed by many as the gold standard for account security, and for very good reasons.

-When it comes down to securing online communications for the past couple of decades, passwords have played a very important part.
-However, we all know by now that passwords are not perfect, and as such, we can no longer rely on standard password authentication for security due to increased successful cyberattacks.
-The idea here, then, is to walk back on using passwords to log into our online accounts in favor of multi-factor authentication.
-The question is, what is MFA, and is it something we should truly consider as a password replacement.
+For the past couple of decades, passwords have played a very important role in securing online communications.
+However, we all know by now that passwords are not perfect, and as such, we can no longer rely on standard password authentication for security due to the increasing number of successful cyberattacks.
+The idea here, then, is to walk back from using passwords to log in to our online accounts in favor of multi-factor authentication.
+The question is, what is MFA, and is it something we should truly consider as a password replacement?

 What is Multi-Factor Authentication (MFA)?

-So, here’s the thing people need to understand about MFA; it will not replace the use of usernames and passwords.
-It acts as a second verification process, which means, you will enter your username and password, and from there, MFA comes into play to verify that you are you.
+So, here’s the thing people need to understand about MFA: it will not replace usernames and passwords.
+It acts as a second verification process: you enter your username and password, and then MFA verifies that you are you.

 The second authentication request comes in several forms.
-For example, you can have a text message sent to your phone via SMS with a special code.
+For example, you can receive a text message on your phone via SMS with a special code.
 The same can be done via email or a special security authentication app such as Microsoft Authenticator.

 Factors we can use for Multi-Factor Authentication